mhdawson/micro-app-notify-client/README.md

 * [Voip.ms](https://voip.ms/): SMS notifications
 * [Twilio](https://www.twilio.com/): SMS notifications

-The option of using the bridge through the MqttSMSBridge server is nice because access control is handled by limiting access to the mqtt server and you don't need to have SMS provider information (ex Twilio auth info) deployed with your application.
+The option of using the MqttSMSBridge server is nice because access control is handled by limiting access to the mqtt server.
+This means you don't need to have SMS provider information (ex Twilio auth info) deployed with your application.
 It also means you can centralize control over how you get notifications.
-For example, if you want to change the number to which notificaitons are sent you only have to change the configuration for the bridge as opposed to having to reconfigure all applications that send notifications.
+For example, if you want to change the number to which notificaitons are sent, you only have to change the configuration for the bridge as opposed to having to reconfigure all applications that send notifications.